maxnordstrom/CTF_writeups/Rooms-at-TryHackMe/takeover/README.md

 I'm a bit disappointed that the task instruction said that the flag was going to be pretty straight forward to find - it really wasn't for me.
 But I guess checking the certificates **is** a straight forward move in the world of CTFs, so that's something I've learned for the future.
 In summary:

-- Grit is always rewarded.
+📌 Grit is always rewarded in the end.
-- A helpful hint can be super useful.
+📌 A helpful hint can be super useful.
-- Improved my Gobuster and Ffuf skills.
+📌 Improved my Gobuster and Ffuf skills.
-- Remember to think outside the box.
+📌 Remember to think outside the box.
-- Approx time to finish?
+📌 Approx time to finish?
 Don't even ask 😅

 Thanks for reading and happy hacking ✨